-Donna Fraser holds the rare distinction of representing Great Britain at four successive Olympic Games and her best performance was the memorable 2000 Olympic 400m final in Sydney, where she finished in fourth place in 49.79, one place behind team mate Katherine Merry and the gold medallist, Cathy Freeman, who she trained with in the summer run-up to the Games.
+Donna Fraser holds the rare distinction of representing Great Britain at four successive Olympic Games.
+Her best performance was the memorable 2000 Olympic 400m final in Sydney, where she finished in fourth place in 49.79; one place behind team mate Katherine Merry and the gold medallist, Cathy Freeman, who she trained with in the summer run up to the Games.

-Despite having contemplated with the idea of retiring in recent years, Fraser remains in great form with a 200m/400m double at the 2009 UK Indoor Championships with world class times and her 200m title was her first since 1998.
+Donna Fraser remained in great form with a 200m/400m double at the 2009 UK Indoor Championships with world class times and her 200m title was her first since 1998.
 Fraser made the European Indoor final in Turin, but her long legs did not cope well with lane two, and she finished sixth in the final, but won silver in the 4x400m relay.

 To show her longevity, Fraser won her first major medal at the 1990 World Junior Champs, picking up silver in the 4x100m relay before winning the 1991 European Junior 400m title.